Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Letting him go.

-Watch him dig, deeper and deeper.
+Watch him dig deeper and deeper.

 And then he'll have a little break.

-still on their tail, so they didn't have long to dilly-dally.
+Soviet soldiers are still on their tail, so they didn't have long to dilly-dally.

-The platoon commander instructed the men to scatter and made a plan to regroup at a specific
+The platoon commander instructed the men to scatter and made a plan to regroup at a specific place.

-place, but they're going to sort of split up.
+But they're going to sort of split up.

 But Imo is already gone.